bbfrederick/rapidtide/INSTALL.md

 * numba for faster performance
 * pyfftw, also for faster performance

+If you want to use the deep learning filter in happy, you'll need Keras and some sort of backend.
+If you want to be able to train filters, you'll probably want GPU support.
+This is currently an annoying, not trivial thing to set up, especially on a Mac, which is where I do things, because Apple and Nvidia aren't friends at the moment.
+If you are on a linux box (or maybe Windows - haven't tested), WITH an Nvidia GPU, install:
+* keras
+* tensorflow-gpu
+(This assumes you have all the necessary CUDA libraries.
+Making this all work together properly is a version dependant moving target.
+Ask The Google the best way to do it this week - anything I say here will probably be obsolete by the time you read this.)

+If you are on linux (or Windows) WITHOUT an Nvidia GPU, install:
+* keras
+* tensorflow (and make sure it doesn't sneakily try to install the GPU version - that won't work)

+If you are on a Mac, you almost certainly have a non-Nvidia GPU, so you should use plaidml-keras (it installs Keras and uses PlaidML as the backend rather than tensorflow).
+You will have to run a conviguration step in plaidML to tell it what GPU to use and how.
+I use the "metal" option with the AMD GPU in my laptop - that seems to be the most stable.
+So install:
+* plaidml-keras (I have you'll have to do this from pypi - I haven't seen a conda version of this).

 If you want to use tidepool for image display, you will also need to install the following:
 * pyqt4 or pyqt5
 * pyqtgraph